ceshine/ceshine-hugo/content/post/2026/20260428-array-record-pytorch/index.md

                 reader.close()
 ```

 Similar to the map-type Dataset instances, the IterableDataset instance can be directly passed to DataLoader.
 One caveat is that you need to set the number of workers carefully.
-Using too many workers can cause the high-throughput sequential access become essentially low-throughput random access.
+Using too many workers can cause the high-throughput sequential access to become essentially low-throughput random access.
 Experiments show that setting `num_workers` to 2 works best on my local setup (NVMe SSD + a single GPU).
 Your mileage may vary.

 ```python
 dataset = SequentialArrayRecordDataset(